Frequently Asked Questions

 perspective added by working in a developing country is a wonderful supplement

-to residency training, so every year a few of our residents spend can
+to residency training, so every year a few of our residents spend a one-month

 Is there collegiality amongst the residents?